huwenqing0606/Nonlinear-Optimization-in-Machine-Learning/7-Optimization-Generalization/readme.md

 (3) class AdamOptimizer: Optimizer that implements the Adam algorithm.

-(4) class MomentumOptimizer: Optimizer that implements the Momentum algorithm.
+(4) class MomentumOptimizer: Optimizer that implements the SGD/Momentum algorithm.

 (5) class GradientDescentOptimizer: Optimizer that implements the gradient descent algorithm.